Harald S. and Marguerite I. Patton papers

 Lieutenant Colonel Harald Smith Patton was born on January 4, 1889.
 He received a B.A. degree from the University of Toronto in 1912.
 During World War I, he served with the Princess Patricia's Canadian Light Infantry until he was wounded in action in France.
 After recovering, he became an area supervisor for the Canadian Young Men's Christian Association, first in England and then in France.

 Following the war, Patton studied at Harvard University where he earned A.M. and Ph.D. degrees in 1921 and 1926.
 He was appointed lecturer in economics at the University of Alberta and later served on the faculty of the University of Cincinnati.
-In 1929, he joined the Michigan State College as the head of the Department of Economics.
+In 1929, he joined the Michigan State College (now Michigan State University) as the head of the Department of Economics.
 He joined the U.S. Army in 1943 and served until his accidental death on September 1, 1945, where he was on military leave from the college.
 His academic interests centered on international and agricultural economics.
 While at M.S.C. he also served as Assistant Advisor in International Economic Affairs for the U.S. Department of State (1937-1938) and the Pentagon (circa 1945).

 Marguerite Irene Taylor Patton was born on October 21, 1893 in Toronto, Ontario.
 She married Harold Smith Patton on September 4, 1923 in York, Ontario.
 She and her husband both immigrated to the United States in 1925.
 She lived in East Lansing with her husband and earned a Bachelor of Music in Applied Music from Michigan State College in 1932.
 She lived in East Lansing until Harald died in 1945.
 Marguerite was an assistant professor of economics for Western Michigan College of Education, now known as Western Michigan University.
 After the death of her husband, from June 1946 to August 1948, Marguerite was the reports officer of the public safety branch in the U.S. section in Berlin.
 She was also an acting U.S. delegate on the denazification subcommittee of the Central Council of Germany.

 Marguerite died at the age of 79 on November 8, 1972.
-She is buried next to her husband in the Arlington National Cemetery.
+She is buried next to her husband in Arlington National Cemetery.